ankul-git/ankul-git/README.md

 🚀 Building scalable monitoring solutions with **Prometheus, Grafana & Kubernetes**
 🌍 **Open to remote opportunities in the US** (Experienced with async collaboration)
-💼 DevOps Engineer with **1-2 years production experience** + Android platform engineering background
+💼 DevOps Engineer with ** Years production experience** + Android platform engineering background
 🔧 Specialized in infrastructure automation, observability, and cloud-native technologies

 ---